November 24th, 2021 by Angela Princewill

 A major concern during the pandemic is for those individuals who are stuck in the house with an abusive partner.
 Below are some tips and tricks to help keep you safe (in no particular order).

-1. Talk to a family law lawyer: Depending on your circumstances, a family law lawyer can assess if bringing an Emergency Motion is the best move for you to protect your safety and also go over a safety plan with you.
+1. Talk to a family law lawyer: Depending on your circumstances, a family law lawyer in Toronto can assess if bringing an Emergency Motion is the best move for you to protect your safety and also go over a safety plan with you.

 2. Web History: Frequently clear your search history if you are searching for ways to stay safe or resources in the event your partner gets a hold of your browser or cell phone and checks your history.